-Transliteration II will continue to develop the skills begun in Transliteration I. Emphasis will be placed on speed, accuracy, skill and continued vocabulary building within the English-based sign systems.
+Transliteration II will continue to develop the skills begun in Transliteration I. Emphasis will be placed on speed, conceptual accuracy and skill within the English-based sign systems.
+This class will focus on the professional skills necessary in educational interpreting situations.
 (39.6 Lec.
 Hrs./59.4 Clinical Hrs.)
 Prerequisite: ITP:230.